YahooArchive/gondola/README.md

 #### Start the Servers

-Run the following commands in three different consoles in the same server.
+Run the following commands in three different consoles on the same host machine.
 Each will start up one of the nodes in the three node cluster.

 ```